M66B/BackPackTrackII/README.md

 * Select System - Intent Recieved
 * Under Action enter: *android.hardware.action:NEW_PICTURE*
 * Link it to the Task create above.

+<a name="FAQ9"></a>
+**(9) How can I calibrate my pressure sensor?**

+Adjust the calibration offset value until the menu *Determine altitude for last location* shows the correct altitude for your current location.
+You should hold your device at ground level and you must know the altitude for the current location.
+Note that the altitude reading from the GPS is not accurate enough for this purpose.
+Elevations fetched from the Google elevation API are suitable for this purpose.

+The pressure sensor of the LG Nexus 5 is accurate enough to meassure one meter of difference, so ground level should be taken literally!

+The pressure sensor of the LG Nexus 5 seems out of the box accurate enough for the purpose of BackPackTrack II.

+<a name="FAQ10"></a>
+**(10) How often is the weather information updated?**

+The configured update interval determines the frequency weather information is fetched from [OpenWeatherMap](http://openweathermap.org/), but the update frequency of the weather reports depends on the used nearby weather station and on the OpenWeatherMap infrastructure.
+The weather history shows the time of the weather reports (not the time of fetching the weather reports).

 Android permissions
 -------------------